 Utah Legal Information

 In 2014, Utah passed HB 105, which creates a legal right to possess and use CBD-rich extracts of the cannabis plant for patients diagnosed by a neurologist with intractable epilepsy who obtain a registration ID card from the state.
-The state requires that extracts must contain at least 15% CBD, have not more than 0.3% THC, and must be free of other psychoactive substances.
-There is no framework for how these patients should obtain these products.
+The state requires that extracts must contain at least 15% CBD, have no more than 0.3% THC, and must be free of other psychoactive substances.
+There is no framework for how patients should obtain these products.

 In 2016, the legislature passed HB 58 requiring the Department of Health to establish a procedure for neurologists to transmit records to DOH for a larger study and SCR 11, a resolution calling on Congress to reschedule medical cannabis to Schedule II.